 Today’s TV has changed so much in just the last decade.
 Streaming services like Amazon Prime Video, Netflix, and Hulu are common in today’s homes.
 Viewers are spending more time with CTV and less time with traditional cable TV.

-People are now willing to pay for streaming, or subscription TV, like Netflix and Hulu, particularly younger viewers, according to research by Nielsen.
+78% of U.S. households are now willing to pay for streaming, or subscription TV, like Netflix and Hulu, particularly younger viewers, according to Forbes.
 As the number of people who watch traditional TV continues to decline, changes in TV viewership are sure to follow.